ShiJinghao566/BiCoR-Seg/README.md

 Qian Yahui, you big dummy, never mind—may Qian Yahui live a hundred years!——There's a Qian Yahui by the edge of the clouds.
 Wishing He Kunliang and his girlfriend happiness！
 Zhao Simo should be happy every day and may all your wishes come true.
+I want to knead myself into a soft cloud~

 ---